• Skip to primary navigation

 Ingredients

-• Chicken thighs - A delicious source of low-fat protein.
-Opt for boneless, skinless or bone-in, skin-on thighs.
-Bone-in, skin-on thighs typically have more flavor, just be sure to cook the chicken for 10 minutes longer or until the internal temperature reaches 165 degrees Fahrenheit.
+• Chicken thighs - We typically opt for boneless, skinless or bone-in, skin-on thighs.
+Bone-in, skin-on thighs typically have more flavor, just be sure to cook the chicken for 10 minutes longer or until the internal temperature reaches 165°F.

 • Kosher salt - Enhances the barbecue flavors.